golanlevin/lectures/lecture_loops/README.md

 ![phenakistoscope](images/phenakistoscope.jpg)

 Invented by Belgian physicist Joseph Plateau in 1833, the **Phenakistoscope** is largely considered to be the first mechanism for true animation.
-[This article at Colossal](http://www.thisiscolossal.com/2013/10/the-first-animated-gifs/) shows a terrific collection of Phenakistoscopes.
+Viewers looked at a sequence of images through a set of narrow slits on a spinning disk.
+[This article at Colossal](http://www.thisiscolossal.com/2013/10/the-first-animated-gifs/) shows a terrific collection of Phenakistoscopes. (*Thanks to Chris Jobson of Colossal for compiling these.*)

 ![phenakistoscope-balzer-4.gif](images/phenakistoscope-balzer-4.gif)